 With close to a decade of financial management experience in a variety of health-related organisations, Scott is well-placed to support GPTQ’s administration.

 John Buckley has worked in regional and rural Queensland in both hospitals and general practice and is a practising GP in Brisbane.
 He has been a GP educator since 1994.
 John’s special interests are the patient–doctor relationship and GP supervisor training.

 Our Educators Executive Leadership Team provides leadership and management of the company’s medical education and training programs.
 This leadership team includes the Director of Medical Education and Acting Deputy Director of Medical Education (see above) and the following Corporate and District Medical Educators:

-Dr Patricia Stuart – Associate Director of Medical Education – Rural Programs and Medical Education Coordinator – Darling Downs and West Moreton District
+Dr Jaime Hurley – District Medical Education Coordinator – Darling Downs & West Moreton District (ACRRM)

 Dr Scott Preston – District Medical Education Coordinator – Brisbane South

 Scott Preston has been a GP at Camp Hill in the south of Brisbane for the past eight years.
 He both practices and teaches there as a medical educator.
 When he was a registrar, he worked in western Queensland and quickly developed a love of rural medicine.
 He was also fortunate to have the support of some excellent GP supervisors while on rural training.
 This inspired him to take up his current role as a GPTQ medical educator and our Brisbane South District Medical Education Coordinator.